You are listening to the Sean Hannity Radio Show Podcast.

 And you play pretty good fiddle, boy, but give the devil his due.

-I'll bet a fiddle of gold against your soul, because I think I'm better than you.
+I'll bet a fiddle of gold against your soul because I think I'm better than you.

-So he said, My name's Johnny, and it might be a sin, but I'll take your bet.
+So he said, my name's Johnny, and it might be a sin, but I'll take your bet.

-Johnny of your bow and play your fiddle hard.
+Johnny, you're rising up, Girlbo, and play your fiddle hard.

-But if you lose the devil, get your soul.
+And if you and you get this shiny fiddle made of gold, but if you lose the devil, get your soul.

 All right, that can only mean one thing when we're playing the devil went down to Georgia.